brodaclop/metatholm/src/lib/lore/skill/nature_focus_en.md

 ## Active

 The character concentrates for 1 round on an animal they are touching, after which they can ask the animal to carry out a task, which the animal will try to perform to the best of their abilities.
-The maximum duration of the task is determined by the result of a skill checkÉ
+The maximum duration of the task is determined by the result of a skill check:

 | Roll | Maximum duration |
 | :-    | :- |